The Impact of COVID-19 on Current International Students

 Please contact ISSS at email@example.com to request an updated travel signature.
 A new I-20/DS- 2019 for the purpose of travel will be generated along with a support letter.
 These documents will be provided to you in an email.
 Travel signatures are valid for one year from the signature date.
 If you are on OPT or STEM OPT, travel signatures are valid for 6 months.

 Yes, current/returning students can be inside or outside the US and be 100% remote according to SEVP/ICE and DoS guidance.
 The guidance also suggests that you should be able to re-enter the US with your Drexel-issued I-20/DS-2019 and F-1/J-1 visa sticker.
-Your SEVIS record will remain in Active status as long as you enroll in at least 12 credits (undergraduate students) or 9 credits (graduate students) in the fall term.
+Your SEVIS record will remain in Active status as long as you enroll in at least 12 credits (undergraduate students) or 9 credits (graduate students).

 As long as you remain in Active F-1 status, the 5-month physical presence requirement will not apply while the temporary measures related to COVID-19 are in place.
 This means you can remain outside the US for more than 5 months without fear of termination.
 In normal circumstances, an absence from the US of 5 months or more would result in termination of your F-1 status.
 However, this is currently not being enforced.

-If you departed the US during the spring or summer term and choose to study remotely from outside the US during the fall, your status should remain active as long as you meet full-time enrollment requirements, even if you will be outside the US for more than 5 months.
+If you departed the US this year and choose to study remotely from outside the US during the winter quarter/spring semester, your status should remain active as long as you meet full-time enrollment requirements, even if you will be outside the US for more than 5 months.

 You must apply for a new F-1 visa in order to re-enter the US; you will not be permitted to enter the US with an expired F-1 visa sticker (except for Canadian and Bermudan citizens).
 Review ISSS's Visa Renewal page to learn about visa renewal and check your US Embassy/Consulate website for visa appointment availability.